ethanp/Notes/Data Structures Notes.md

 #### Approximate answers are faster

-* You can usually trade space for time; the more storage you can throw at a problem the faster you can make it run.
+* As you already knew, you can usually trade space for time; e.g. use more storage, to use less processing time
-* In general you can also trade certainty for time.
+* What you may not have known, is that quite often, you can also trade certainty for time in such a way that the approximation degrades in a predictable fashion, so that the approximate result is still useful.

 ### Applications

 * *Google's BigTable database* uses one to reduce lookups for data rows that haven't been stored.
-* The *Squid proxy server* uses one to avoid looking up things that aren't in the cache and so on
+* The *Squid proxy server* uses one to avoid looking up things that aren't in the cache

 ### History